Sales and use tax (SUT)

 Every corporation engaged in a trade or business in Puerto Rico that on 1 January of each year owns personal property used in its trade or business within Puerto Rico, whether it is leased to another entity or not, is subject to tax on such property.
 The tax is self-assessed by the corporation, and it is paid together with the filing of an annual return.
 The tax ranges between 5.80% and 9.83%, depending on the municipality.

-A 5% statutory discount is available if 100% of the personal property tax, as reflected in the personal property tax return for the preceding taxable year, is made by the first instalment date (15 August).
+A 5% statutory discount is available if 100% of the personal property tax, as reflected in the personal property tax return for the preceding taxable year, is made by the last instalment date (15 May).

 In general, all personal property not specifically exempted, including cash, finished goods inventory, supplies, and depreciable property, is subject to the tax.
 The personal property tax is generally based on the book value of the asset as of 1 January.
 Finished goods inventory, however, is assessed on the average of the monthly balances for the 12-month period preceding 1 January of each year.